Wall Street waits to see if investors still love SAC Capital

 SAC Capital spokesman Jonathan Gasthalter said: “We do not expect the redemptions by certain external investors to have a significant impact on our funds.”

 In an unrelated move, SAC Capital recently dismissed two energy trading portfolio managers and two analysts, said a source familiar with the firm.
-The dismissals come on the heels of an earlier decision by Cohen to close the firm’s Chicago office and eliminate the jobs of four teams of portfolio managers and analysts.
+The dismissals come on the heels of an earlier decision by Cohen to close the firm’s Chicago office and let four teams of portfolio managers and analysts go.

 A person close to SAC Capital characterized the layoffs as part of the normal year-end performance review process at the hedge fund.